 The functionality of the menu structure is straight forward enough.
 Ten games on a page is not overwhelming and it is quite easy to find the game that you are looking for.
 I think more could have been added, such as scrollable instructions or at least button layouts for each game.
 The hardware itself is a nice little package with two very serviceable clones of the original Colecovision controllers.
 The controllers are detachable with the same original connection ports, so original controllers should be usable.
-The unit is connected to a display using a two port component https://classicreload.com/colecovisioncollection.html.
-There are 45 games available for free that can be played without any installation.
-When you click on each game there are very nice game descriptions, strategies, and even cheats if available.
+The unit is connected to a display using a two port component cable and has two simple buttons on the top, power and reset.